scanner-research/scannertools/README.md

 sample_faces.mp4
 ```

-If you want to use our GPU images, then you need to install the appropriate NVIDIA drivers and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker#quickstart).
-Then run docker with the `--runtime nvidia` flag, e.g.
+If you want to use our GPU images, then you need to install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker#quickstart).
+Then run Docker with the `--runtime nvidia` flag, e.g.

 ```
-will@scannertools ~ ❯❯❯ docker run --runtime nvidia -ti scannerresearch/scannertools:gpu-9.0-cudnn7-latest bash
+will@scannertools ~ ❯❯❯ docker run --runtime nvidia \
+    -ti scannerresearch/scannertools:gpu-9.0-cudnn7-latest bash
 ```

 ### Native